ErikHartman/peptide-networks/README.md

 - There are **three** main ways of computing the distance in a peptide graph: string distance (e.g., levenshtein distance), evolutionary substitutional matrices (e.g., BLOSUM62) or biophysical properties.
 - Need to find a way to compute the optimal thresholding and optimal way of creating edge-lists.
+- I think BLOSUM and substitional matrices are bad.
+Let's go with biophysical and levenshtein.

-Discuss: biophysical properties, creating edge lists (make it quicker), what to look for in networks, layout for graph (make class?)
+Discuss: biophysical properties, what to look for in networks

 ---